prometheus-community/windows_exporter/docs/collector.file.md

 # file collector

 The file collector exposes modified timestamps and file size of files in the filesystem.
-It will replace filetime collector.

 The collector